aidevjoe/SQLite-Browser/README.md

 ## License

-LogConsole is available under the MIT license.
+SQLite Browser is available under the MIT license.
 See the LICENSE file for more info.